deybwewin | taapwaywin | tapwewin

 1. An application is submitted and flagged as Indigenous specific

-2. An Indigenous specific admissions officer curates a secured list for review by OVPIE
+2. An Admissions Officer curates a confidential list for review by OVPIE

 3. Student applicant submits documentation via the portal.